Daniel J. Frey

 This is yet another chance for the world to come together and change its social-political-spiritual habits.

-When trouble comes, it is then the mind focuses upon how much we need each other.
+When trouble comes, it is then that the mind focuses on how much we need each other.

 When darkness falls, we all join together and take comfort in the light of compassion.